RDBALL/just-the-docs/docs/code-201-notes/class-05.md

 * `font-weight:` will adjust the stroke width of each typed character.
 This will cause characters to look thicker or ‘bold’
 * `font-style:` will add simple styling designs to your text such as underlined or strikethrough.

-### Describe two ways you could add spacing around the characters displayed in an h1 element.
+### Describe two ways you could add spacing around the characters displayed in an h1 element

 * You can use the `letter-spacing:` property along with a type of measurement to add whitespace between typed characters
 * You can use the `line-height:` property to add additional whitespace above and below the identified element characters